 The Abolitionist Newspaper:

-Fondly referred to by CR members as “The Abby,” The Abolitionist is a newspaper published by Critical Resistance that we send to thousands of prisoners.
+Fondly referred to by CR members as “The Abby,” The Abolitionist is a bilingual newspaper (English & Spanish) published by Critical Resistance that we send to thousands of prisoners.
 The paper is an inside-outside organizing and political education tool for prisoners in jails, prisons and detention centers.
 CR sends the paper a few times throughout the year free of charge to prisoners, and the paper focuses on movement updates from organizing inside and outside of prisons.
 Read past issues of the paper, check out upcoming launch events and issue features or learn more about the project and its history here.

 Critical Resistance members also build with imprisoned comrades through our campaign work.
 Many of our campaigns and coalitions include workgroups that focus on supporting and building solidarity with imprisoned people to get involved in the campaign effort, from building with people jailed in 850 Bryant in No New SF Jail Coalition to shut down the notorious County Jail 4 in San Francisco, to connecting with imprisoned folks in Santa Rita jail for Decarcerate Alameda County, to building long-standing relationships with imprisoned people in state prisons across California to inform our work to close 10 California prisons with CURB (Californians United for a Responsible Budget).
 CR Chapters have also ran inside-outside study groups, conducting radical political education with comrades inside jails, prisons and detention centers.

 Read statements and quotes from prisoners CR has been building with through our campaigns and study groups on the Prisoner Speak Out page here.